The student-led "Paths of Protest" walking tour, December 2022

 IHP Research & Engagement Fund Large Grants

 The IHP operates as a hub for a range of activities and partnerships related to its mission to produce and share an inclusive and wide-ranging history of the University of Michigan.
-We therefore provide funding for compelling research and engagement projects that originate outside of the IHP and advance the creation and dissemination of knowledge about the university’s past with regard to diversity, equity, and inclusion.
+We therefore provide funding for compelling research and engagement projects that originate outside of the IHP and advance the creation and dissemination of knowledge about the university’s inclusive past.
 Such projects may inform future reparative actions recommended by the IHP.

 The IHP Research & Engagement Fund is designed to catalyze projects that will engage our campuses and local communities in learning about the university’s history of inclusion and exclusion.
 Large grants are available both to support the design and implementation of these new research and engagement projects and to fund the expansion and completion of existing projects.
 The IHP is interested in proposals for a wide range of projects that include research on the university’s history and engagement in some form, which may include more traditional research projects, exhibits, walking tours, performances, workshops, etc.